wf3equipe1/portfolio/README.md

     http://yourwebsite/portfolio/admin/motdepasse.php?token=first_install

 - Login to the admin panel (access: http://yourwebsite/portfolio/admin)
-- Credentials are: admin and the password set
+- Credentials are: admin@admin and the password previously set
-- You can then create a new account via admin panel, and delete this admin account directly through the database.
+- You can then create a new account via admin panel, and delete this admin@admin account directly through the database.

 ### Infos SMTP :
 ```
 Host : smtp.mailgun.org
 User : equipe1@wf3.axw.ovh